xaratustrah/iqgui/README.md

 #### Requirements

 This library requires the installation of [iqtools library](https://github.com/xaratustrah/iqtools).
 Please follow the instruction there.
-Other than that, you still need PyQT which you can install like this:
+Other than that, you still need PyQT.
+PyQT is not a pure Python library, it needs binary files as well, so it is easiest if you set up a `conda`environment.
+Then you can install it like this:

     conda install --channel=conda-forge pyqt